iox-consulting/api_sample_app/README.md

 # IOX API sample application

-The IOX API is an asynchronous instruction processor, every request is stored as an instruction.
-Instructions are added to a queue, the IOX Core application is responsible for processing these instructions.
+The IOX API is an asynchronous instruction processor, instructions are added to a queue and the IOX Core application is responsible for processing these instructions.
 Once an instruction is processed the result will be POSTED to a webhook.

 ## IOX API Document:
 https://github.com/iox-consulting/api_sample_app/blob/master/iox_sample_app/docs/IOX%20API.pdf